WheteThunger/VirtualItems/README.md

 }
 ```

-- `Rulesets` -- List of permission-based rulesets that determine how many of each ingredient players can have for free.
+- `Rulesets` -- Each ruleset determines how many of each ingredient players can have for free, as well as whether any items are free to deploy.
 Each ruleset defined here generates a permission of the format `virtualitems.ruleset.<name>`.
-Granting a ruleset to a player determines which ingredients they will have for free.
+Granting a ruleset to a player determines which items/ingredients they will have for free.
 Granting multiple rulesets to a player will cause only the last to apply (based on the order in the config).
   - `Name` -- Name of the ruleset.
 This determines the generated permission: `virtualitems.ruleset.<name>`.
-  - `All deployables are free` (`true` or `false`) -- While `true`, deploying all items are free (doesn't consume the item), even if the item is not defined in the ruleset.
-While `false`, only deployables defined in the ruleset are free.
+  - `All deployables are free` (`true` or `false`) -- While `true`, deploying any item won't consume the item, allowing the player to repeatedly deploy it as many times as they want, without having to craft more.
+If you don't want all deployables to be free, you can instead specify the item short names under `Free deployables`.
+  - `Free deployables` -- If you want to allow only select items to be deployed for free, as an alternative to `All deployables are free`, specify the item short names here.
-  - `Items` -- This map determines the amount of each ingredient (item short name) that players with this ruleset will have.
+  - `Items` -- This section determines the amount of each item/ingredient (item short name) that players with this ruleset will have.